jtsitron/RANSA/README.md

 * [Examples][7]

 ## [Overview][8]
+AUTHORS:  Alexandre V. Morozov and Julia Tsitron

-This document provides directions for using the C++ code used the following two papers:
+This document provides directions for using the RANSA (C++) package.
+For complete details about the design and applications of the algorithm please refer to the following two papers:

 Tsitron J, Ault AD, Broach JR, Morozov AV (2011) Decoding Complex Chemical Mixtures with a Physical Model of a Sensor Array. **PLoS Comput Biol** 7(10): e1002224\. doi:10.1371/journal.pcbi.1002224 [pdf][9]

 _and_

-Tsitron J, Kreller CR, Sekhar PK, Mukundan R, Garzon FH, Brosha EL, Morozov AV (2013) Bayesian decoding of the ammonia response of a zirconia-based mixed-potential sensor in the presence of hydrocarbon interference. _(submitted)_
+[Tsitron J, Kreller CR, Sekhar PK, Mukundan R, Garzon FH, Brosha EL, Morozov AV.
+(2014) Bayesian Decoding of the Ammonia Response of a Zirconia-based Mixed-Potential Sensor in the Presence of Hydrocarbon Interference.
+Sens.
+Actuators B: Chem.
+192: 283-93.](http://www.sciencedirect.com/science/article/pii/S0925400513013178)

 ## [Compilation][8]